webhintio/online-service/README.md

 ## Configuration

-You need to configure the following **env** variables in order to run the service
+You need to configure at least the following **env** variables in order to run the service:
 * database: The connection string for the database
 * queue: The connection string for Azure service bus
 * port: The port where the job manager will be listening